 The Woest Fellowship is open to doctoral candidates, academic and museum professionals, and independent scholars.
 U.S. citizenship is not required, but applicants should be fluent in English.
 Fellows will be expected to acknowledge The Collection in any published work drawing on fellowship research.
 Applicants are considered without regard to race, color, religion, national origin, gender, age, disability, or any other protected status.

-Stipend: The fellowship carries a stipend of $4,000 per month for a maximum of three months.
-Fellows may select their period(s) of residence, but all research must commence and conclude during the specified fellowship term (April 1, 2014–March 31, 2015).
+Stipend: The fellowship includes a stipend of $4,000.
+Fellows may select their period(s) of residence, but all research must commence and conclude during the specified fellowship term (April 1, 2018–March 31, 2019).

-To Apply: Applicants are encouraged to familiarize themselves with The Collection’s resources by visiting the Williams Research Center page.
+To Apply: Applicants are encouraged to familiarize themselves with The Collection’s resources by visiting the Williams Research Center page and browsing our holdings via our online public access catalog.
 Fellowship applications may be downloaded from the website.
-For more information, email Jason Wiese, assistant director of the Williams Research Center.
+For more information, consult our FAQ, or email Jason Wiese.

 The Historic New Orleans Collection gratefully acknowledges the generosity of Dianne Audrey Woest (1935–2003), a graduate of Southeastern Louisiana University, former president of the New Orleans Council for International Visitors, and true friend of the arts.
 Through a planned giving arrangement, Woest designated The Collection as a beneficiary of her estate.

 THNOC congratulates the 2017/18 class of Woest Fellows, whose projects reflect the breadth of our institutional holdings and sustain the tradition of scholarly merit established by previous fellowship recipients.

 • Mr. Nicholas Paskert, PhD candidate, Harvard University, “ The Synecdoche of Slavery: The Elision of Slave Labor in the Building of New Orleans, 1770-1852”